TheHCA/advent-of-code/README.md

 Here's a snippet from the about page:
 > Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
 People use them as interview prep, company training, university coursework, practice problems, a speed contest, or to challenge each other.

+Each day's challenge has two problems, each worth one ⭐.
+A simple example for each problem is provided with a small data input.
+Following this, each user receives a unique dataset for their problem, for which they use to calculate their unique solution to the day's challenge.

 I tried a few of these problems in 2021, and found them to be great fun!
 Going forwards from 2022 I thought it'd be a nice idea to catalogue my solutions on GitHub, so I could keep a record of them and share them with friends etc.

 ## How does it work?